yesequin/Google_Data_Analytics_Course/README.md

     CSV: Comma-separated values.
 A CSV file saves data in a table format

-    Dashboard: A tool that monitors live, incoming data
+    Dashboard: A tool that monitors live, incoming data.
+A tool that organizes information from multiple datasets into one central location for tracking, analysis, and simple visualization.

+    Dashboard filter: A tool for showing only the data that meets a specific criteria while hiding the rest.

     Data: A collection of facts